Make-School-Courses/WEB-1.0-Web-Foundations/Assignments/05-Single-Page-Site.md

 ### Deliverable

-Push your work to a GitHub repo and publish as a GitHubb Page on GitHub.
+Push your work to a GitHub repo, and then submit the repo to Gradescope!

 #### Stretch Goals

+- Publish as a [GitHub Pages site](https://docs.github.com/en/github/working-with-github-pages/creating-a-github-pages-site) on GitHub.
 - Add one or more sections to your page.
 These can contain any information you like.
 - Add an alternating layout (see the wire frame example)
 - Use your own photos